Do you want content like this delivered to your inbox?

 • A few knew what the seller was willing to offer and shared that with buyers agents if they asked

-• 1 brokerage had the compensation visible on the website for the home (MAProperties)
+• 1 brokerage had the compensation visible on their individual websites for the homes (MAProperties)

 In all instances where those homes have gone under agreement, the buyers agent compensation was included in the offer submitted.
 As such, moving forward it is impossible to know with any accuracy what portion of the buyer agent compensation is being paid for by the seller, and what portion the buyer is contributing.